reportportal/logger-java-logback/README.md

 #### Screenshots

-For **logback** it is possible to attach binary data to file only by adding to log message additional text information.
+For **logback** it is possible to attach binary data to the file only by adding to the log message additional text information.

-In this case log message should have next format:
+In this case a log message should have next format:

   ```properties
   RP_MESSAGE#FILE#FILENAME#MESSAGE_TEST